-ProSoft is available as a standard Microsoft® Windows® 2000/2003/XP/Vista install and is supplied on CD or as a single self-extracting program from our Internet site at the above ftp address.
-One should run the ProSoft#.#\Setup.exe program and follow the instructions on the screen.
+ProSoft is available for Microsoft® Windows® XP/Vista/7/8 on the CD-ROM supplied with your Satlantic instrument or as a single self-extracting installer from:

+Run the ProSoft<version>\Setup.exe program and follow the instructions on the screen.

+ProSoft 7.7 User Manual

+15. Appendix D: Profiler/Referen

+Data Deglitching Function